skeeto/pgpcollider/README.md

 ## Usage:

-(*Quickstart*) This command will find and output two ASCII-armored secret keys whose long key IDs collide:
+*Quickstart*: This command will find and output two ASCII-armored private keys whose long key IDs collide:

-    $ pgpcollider --verbose
+    $ pgpcollider --verbose | tee keys.asc

 It will use all your CPU cores (see `GOMAXPROCS`) and, on a modern computer, can take up to a day to find a collision.
-A collision is expected after around 4 billion keys (try `--verbose`), but could happen sooner or later.
+A collision is expected after around 4 billion keys (monitor with `--verbose`), but could happen sooner or later.

 Additional computers can work together to search for a collision.
-To enable, pass additional arguments just for `--collide` (`-X`).
 One instance is a server that distributes tasks, but does none of its own work.
 Client instances join and compute hash chains on behalf of the server.
-Clients are free to come and go at any time.
+These clients are free to come and go at any time without disrupting overall progress.

 Start a server with `--server` (`-S`) listening on port 1234: